Welcome to Lakewood

 Our region’s military history begins at Fort Steilacoom where the first trial ever held in the Puget Sound area convened in 1849.
 Area settlers also used the fort as a gathering place and relied on Army doctors for medical attention.
 Today, the restored officers’ quarters, built in 1857-8, are the oldest group of buildings west of the Cascades.

 Lakewood is also a close neighbor to Fort Lewis Army Post and McChord Air Force Base.
 Both have museums worth visiting.
-Fort Lewis Military Museum gives visitors a look at their fine collection of uniforms, arms and accessories along with cannons and tanks.
+Lewis Army Museum gives visitors a look at their fine collection of uniforms, arms and accessories along with cannons and tanks.
 Its new Army Family Gallery chronicles military families at the fort.
 McChord’s Air Museum offers exhibits of our Air Force, past and present.

 See for yourself what makes this region unique!
 Discover a variety of experiences from relaxing and luxurious to rugged and adventurous in the new Tacoma + Pierce County destination video.